-- From the date that you complete your UCAS application (including references) accredited providers have up to 40 working days to: review your application, invite you to any interview and process any offer.
+- From the date that you complete your application (including references) accredited providers have up to 40 working days to: review your application, invite you to any interview and process any offer.
 The 40 working day time-frame (sometimes called your Reject By Default date) is fixed and individual providers, including Oxford, cannot extend it.
-The 40 working day period is occasionally extended by UCAS, for example at Christmas and Easter.
+The 40 working day period is occasionally extended by DfE, for example at Christmas and Easter.

 We hope that we have answered your questions.
 If you are still unsure then please contact the PGCE Office on 01865 274020 or email firstname.lastname@example.org